MicrosoftDocs/visualstudio-docs/docs/msbuild/common-msbuild-project-items.md

 | Value | Required string.
 Becomes the second parameter (the value) in the `AssemblyMetadataAttribute` attribute constructor. |

 > [!NOTE]
-> This applies to projects using the .NET Core SDK only.
+> This item applies to projects using the SDK for .NET 5 (and .NET Core) and later versions.

 ### InternalsVisibleTo